hackintoanetwork/blog/content/blog/2023-Starlink-Router-Gen2-XSS-ENG.md

 It can be confirmed that the same `Cross-Site Scripting (XSS)` vulnerability occurs at the address [http://192.168.100.1/setup](http://192.168.100.1/setup) as well.

-Now, let's examine through an example how this bug can be exploited to gain control of the `Router` and `Dishy`.
+Now let's see how i can leverage these bugs to take control of `Router` and `Dishy`.

 ## Dishy Stow Request Analysis